joe-coady/quidproquo/README.md

     - we can queue them up, and let the owner lambda hold onto them until they are done, so we can do other things
     - it may shave 100ms off function calls

+### Cleanup

+- apiBuildPath - remove from all configs, pull from just the base config
+- aws region being passed into qpqconfig - should be from the awsconfig
+- linting / import orders for qpq packages
+  - eslint
+    - import order
+    - linting
+    - prettier

 #### Must haves

 - void response should be 204?
 - Remove aws region being passed into QpqConfig
 - QPQ Types package ~ Web / Node
 - Reduce the log lifetime for lambda to a week or two by default
-- Finish auth
 - Local Dev
-- import html file as strings for email templates
-- Add monad support to actions (allow return with error info)
-- eslint
-  - import order
-  - linting
-  - prettier
-- Set secrets script
 - AWS Migration scripts to copy resources between accounts / services
 - (if !fedmod logic) - create dynamic loaders for each lambda type to reduce lambda build sizes
 - ESLint plugin to make sure user yield\* before an askGenerator
-- keep lambda's warm by adding a polling event every x mins

 ### Federated Module Implementation Attempt